 As any parent knows, dependents are a great way to get tax deductions.
-Everyone in the U.S. is eligible to receive a “personal exemption” of $3,650 on their taxes.
-However, if they don’t support themselves (such as children) their personal exemption can be transferred to the person who is actually supporting them (such as their parents) by claiming them as dependents.
+Everyone in the U.S. is eligible to receive a “personal exemption” of $3,900 on their taxes.
+However, if they don’t support themselves (such as children), their personal exemption can be transferred to the person who does support them (such as their parents), by claiming them as dependents.

-Each dependent you list on your tax return gives you the opportunity to reduce your taxable income by $3,650.
-So if you have people in your household that you support, or who are otherwise dependent upon you, or you and your spouse, you can get a tax break by adding them as dependents.
+If you have people in your household that you support, each one may be considered a dependent and can reduce your taxable income by $3,900.
 However, there are specific rules that must be met in order for this to occur.

 Who Qualifies as a Dependent For Tax Purposes?

 1. You can’t be someone’s dependent and claim dependents of your own.

 Yes, this sounds a bit circular, but if you are claimed as someone else’s dependent, you can’t claim your own dependents.
 For example, if Sarah and her son move back in with her mother due to a job loss, and Sarah doesn’t have an means to support herself, her mother might qualify to take Sarah as a dependent.
 However, Sarah cannot then list her son as her dependent – he might actually be the dependent of his grandmother, if she provides his support.

 2. The dependent must be a citizen of the United States, or a resident of the United States, Canada, or Mexico.